Documentation for Neural NARX

 Perform the Error Reduction Ration algorithm.

-x_train, x_valid : array-like | The input data to be used in identification and validation, respectively. |
+x_train, x_valid : array-like The input data to be used in identification and validation, respectively. y_train, y_valid : array-like The output data to be used in identification and validation, respectively.

-Source code in sysidentpy\utils\generate_data.py
+Source code in sysidentpy/utils/generate_data.py

-Utils methods for NARMAX modeling
+Utils methods for NARMAX modeling.

 set_weights(*, static_function=True, static_gain=True, start=-0.01, stop=-5, num=50, base=2.71)